-The sale of a business takes 1 of 2 forms: asset sale or share sale.
+The purchase of a business takes 1 of 2 forms: asset purchase or share purchase.

 With an asset sale, you as the seller sell the assets of the business (equipment, leasehold improvements, inventory, goodwill, customer lists, etc.) to the buyer but not the debts of the business.
 The debts must be paid by you at the time of sale, usually from the sale proceeds.
 Buyers typically prefer an asset purchase so they do have to worry about assuming unknown debts.
 From a tax perspective, an asset purchase is often more favourable to the buyer but this is a matter to be discussed with your accountant.